kristiandupont/tagged-comment-parser/README.md

 If you add a colon, you can specify a different value.

-Finally, you can specify an array of values in parenthesis like so: `@config(12, "Some string value")`, which will result in the following dictionary:
+Finally, you can specify an array of values in parentheses like so: `'@config(12, "Some string value")'`, which will result in the following dictionary:

 ```json
 {